adimit/werti/docs/HACKING.markdown

 `mvn clean` to delete any results of previous compilations. `mvn package` creates the `.war` file to deploy on a server.
 It should contain everything, including a set of model files and all libraries, which will make it incredibly big.

+Typically, you will not want to build the whole .war archive, as it is quite big (at least 50 MB) and thus takes a while to build.
+You can instead use the Maven webapp-plug in to create an 'exploded' archive, viz. the directory structure and all files without actually packaging it, by issuing the command `mvn war:exploded`

 All compilation results are in the `target` folder.

+#### Notes:

+- Maven will typically search its repositories for updates and also for online sources of the lingpipe toolkit.
+You should let Maven do that from time to time, but for everyday compiles, the `-o` switch will prevent Maven from going online, and thus speed up compilation quite a bit.

+- Take care to always have the GWT_HOME variable properly set in your current environment.
+This is a bit cumbersome, and we are looking into ways to address this issue.

 ## Testing

-Testing WERTi involves running it in GWT hoted mode for debugging of client-side JavaScript code, and usually analysing the logging output.
+Testing WERTi involves running it in GWT hosted mode for debugging of client-side JavaScript code, and usually analysing the logging output.

 ### Note